top of page

 • Secure property deals quickly

-• Cover short-term cashflow gaps
+• Cover short-term cash flow gaps

-And with interest rates expected to soften slightly, these deals could become even more attractive.
+With interest rates expected to soften slightly, these deals could become even more attractive.

 4. Growth Capital Will Get Smarter and More Flexible

-Traditional business loans can be slow, complex and rigid.
+Traditional business loans can be slow, complex, and rigid.
 In 2026, we’ll see a rise in revenue-based and unsecured funding that adapts to how modern businesses trade.

 You could be eligible for growth finance if: